cairo-book/starknet-agent/README.md

 ## Features

-- **Local LLMs**: You can make use of local LLMs such as Llama3 and Mixtral using Ollama.
+- **Local LLMs**: You can make use of local LLMs such as Llama3 and Mixtral using Ollama. 🚧 Work in progress
 - **Focus Modes:** Special modes to better answer specific types of questions.
 Starknet Agent currently has 3 focus modes:
   - **Starknet Ecosystem:** Searches the entire Starknet Ecosystem, including the [Cairo Book](https://book.cairo-lang.org) and the [Starknet documentation](https://docs.starknet.io).
   - **Cairo Book:** Searches the [Cairo Book](https://book.cairo-lang.org) for answers.
   - **Starknet Docs:** Searches the [Starknet documentation](https://docs.starknet.io) for answers.
+  - **Starknet Foundry:** Searches the [Starknet Foundry documentation](https://foundry-rs.github.io/starknet-foundry/) for answers.

 ## Installation